kapilhadoltikar/kapilhadoltikar/README.md

 # Hi 👋 , I'm **<a href="https://github.com/kapilhadoltikar" target="blank"> Kapil Hadoltikar</a>.</h1>**

-**I'm a $\color{gold}{\textsf{**Java Developer**}}$ with a PG Diploma in Advanced Computing and Bachelors in Mechanical Engineering with strong foundation in object-oriented programming, data structures, software development. also hands-on experience in Java, Spring, Spring Boot, Hibernate, Microservices, etc. with focus on clean design, performance, and user experience.**
+**I'm a $\color{gold}{\textsf{**Java Developer**}}$ with a PG Diploma in Advanced Computing and Bachelors in Mechanical Engineering with strong foundation in object-oriented programming, data structures, software development. also hands-on experience in Java, Spring, Spring Boot, Hibernate, Microservices, JavaFX, etc. with focus on clean design, performance, and user experience.**
 <br>